GabrielNBDS/vote.it/README.md

 ## 💻 Project

-"vote.it" is the best place to create and vote in any kind of pools.
+"vote.it" is the best place to create and vote in any kind of polls.

 ## 🚀 Techs